JanRSmit/HALS-Mechatronics/STOOL/STOOL-README.md

 The excel holds the decisions I made, and on a separate tab the BOM.
 The images give an idea of the 3D models and the stool positioned on the central pillar.

+For the calibration triangle two parts need to be printed.
+And when printed glued while accurately aligned.